Skip to content

 Attacker model presets as primary entry point:

 The primary configuration entry point SHOULD be attacker model selection, not raw threshold values.
-This makes the API self-documenting about threat models.

 Sane defaults: